academe/omnipay-adyen/README.md

 Setting `addressLocked` will prevent the user from changing their address details on the gateway.
-Although all these details are sent to he gateway in the redirect, they are signed, so any attempt by the user to change them will result in a rejection.
+Although all these details are sent to the gateway in the redirect, they are signed, so any attempt by the user to change them will result in a rejection.

     $request->setAddressLocked(true);